pieterbl/ElegooCarV3/README.md

 | IRremote - IRremote-2.2.3.zip | http://www.arduinolibraries.info/libraries/i-rremote |

+# Driving the Car

+This is how driving the car looks like https://github.com/pieterbl/ElegooCarV3/blob/master/ElegooCarV3.ino

 # Trouble Shooting

 ## avrdude: stk500_getsync() attempt 10 of 10: not in sync: resp=0x00